desmondchay/bt3103-project/README.md

 For our software, we are designing and implementing the ‘AAA User Interface’, ‘AAA Database’ and ‘Notebook’ modules.
 #### 2.5.1 AAA User Interface
 **Platform**: Web Application
-**Implemented using**: React.js
+**Implemented using**: React.js, JavaScript, HTML

 **Requirements:**
 * Display latest results of descriptive analytics through visual tools
-* Wait time to retrieve and display results does not exceed 10 seconds
+* Wait time to retrieve and display results does not exceed 5 seconds
 * Zero software display problems by week 13 implementation
 * Zero development and maintenance cost